An Autumn glamping break

 We loved it and wouldn’t hesitate to glamp during the colder months again.
 We weren’t quite brave enough to try the wood-fired alfresco bath….but maybe next year 🙂

-So have you ever tried camping or glamping during the colder months, and would you recommend it?
+So have you ever tried camping or glamping in Autumn and Winter, during the colder months?
+Would you recommend it?